MalingSendal/rina-chan/README.md

 - **Ollama** installed and running (download from [ollama.ai](https://ollama.ai))
 - **Python 3.8+** installed
 - **A Llama model** pulled in Ollama (e.g., `ollama pull llama3.2:3b`)
+- In Ollama make sure to turn on its "Expose Ollama to the network" settings

 ## Setup Instructions